-Burgers, blizzards, and reported drug sales at Dairy Queen on Indy’s northwest side
+Northwest side Dairy Queen posts message regarding parking lot: ‘Not for drug sales’

-But on Thursday, some customers arrived at Dairy Queen on W. 71st Street near Michigan Road and noticed there was something out of the ordinary.
+But on Thursday, some customers arrived at Dairy Queen on West 71st Street, near Michigan Road, and noticed there was something out of the ordinary.

-“I was like, ‘Wait a minute that’s the Dairy Queen up the street,’” said Longene Taylor, a customer of Dairy Queen’s W. 71st Street location.
+"I was like, 'Wait a minute.
+That's the Dairy Queen up the street,'” said Longene Taylor, a customer of Dairy Queen's West 71st Street location.

-That was Taylor’s initial reaction when, after scrolling social media, he saw a message on the Grill & Chill’s reader board stating, “Parking lot – not for drug sales.
-Thank you.”
+That was Taylor's reaction to seeing a message on the Grill & Chill's reader board stating, "PARKING LOT - NOT FOR DRUG SALES THANK YOU," while scrolling through social media.

-“It is very shocking that a business would have to post ‘no drug sales’ on their parking lot.
-You would just think that would be a given,” said Katrina Scott, another of the Dairy Queen’s customers.
+"It is very shocking that a business would have to post 'no drug sales' on their parking lot.
+You would just think that would be a given,” said Katrina Scott, another Dairy Queen customer.

 Taylor says he goes to the restaurant for a quick bite every once in a while but says this is new for him.